VictorGirou/KernelMethodsDataChallenge/README.md

 - Maxence Gollier

 Repository of the data challenge for the MVA course Kernel Methods for Machine Learning.
 The notebook main.ipynb contains the pipeline to test and train a model.
-The different model are implemented in .py files.
+The different models are implemented in .py files.

 Requirements: